 The new BMW 1 Series is available with a wide range of new light-alloy wheels, including - for the first time - the option of wheels with a diameter of 19 inches.
 The base model has 16-inch steel or light-alloy wheels.
-The Luxury Line, Sport Line and M Sport models, meanwhile, are equipped as standard with 17-inch light-alloy wheels.
-And the BMW M135i xDrive is delivered from the factory with bespoke polished 18-inch light-alloy items.
+The Luxury Line, Sport Line models, meanwhile, are equipped as standard with 17-inch light-alloy wheels.
+And the M Sport model and the BMW M135i xDrive is delivered from the factory with bespoke polished 18-inch light-alloy items.
 Newly designed 19-inch light-alloy wheels are optionally available for this and the M Sport model.